-The initial drug we are studying using our microcatheters for intraductal delivery is fulvestrant.
+Fulvestrant Microcather Program.
+We believe our patented intraductal microcatheter technology may be useful in delivering a number of drugs directly to the breast tissue.
+The initial drug we are studying using our microcatheters is fulvestrant.
 Fulvestrant is FDA-approved for metastatic breast cancer.
 It is administered as a monthly intramuscular injection of two injections, typically into the buttocks.
 We own one issued patent and several pending applications directed to the treatment of breast conditions, including cancer, by the intraductal administration of therapeutics, including fulvestrant.

-To support this development program, we have successfully produced microcatheters for the fulvestrant Phase 2 clinical trial.
-In March 2016, we opened enrollment in the study ATOS-2015-007, which is being conducted by The Columbia University Medical Center Breast Cancer Program.
-This trial is a Phase 2 study in women with ductal carcinoma in situ (DCIS) or Stage 1 or 2 invasive ductal carcinoma scheduled for mastectomy or lumpectomy within 30 to 45 days.
-This study is assessing the safety, tolerability and distribution of fulvestrant when delivered directly into breast milk ducts of these patients compared to those who receive the same product intramuscularly.
-Of the 30 patients required for full enrollment, six will receive the standard intramuscular fulvestrant dose of 500 mg and 24 will receive up to 500 mg of fulvestrant by intraductal instillation utilizing our microcatheter device.
+We are currently conducting a Phase 2 study using our microcatheter technology to deliver fulvestrant at Montefiore Medical Center.
+This trial is a Phase 2 study in women with ductal carcinoma in situ (DCIS) or Stage 1 or 2 breast cancer (invasive ductal carcinoma) scheduled for mastectomy or lumpectomy within 30 to 45 days.
+This study is assessing the safety, tolerability, cellular activity and distribution of fulvestrant when delivered directly into breast milk ducts of these patients compared to those who receive the same drug by injection.
+Of the 30 patients required for full enrollment, six will receive the standard intramuscular injection of fulvestrant and 24 will receive fulvestrant with our microcatheter device.

-The primary endpoint of the clinical trial is to compare the safety, tolerability and distribution of fulvestrant between the two routes of administration (intramuscularly or intraductally).
+The primary endpoint of the clinical trial is to compare the safety, tolerability and distribution of fulvestrant between the two routes of administration (intramuscular injection or through our microcatheters).
 The secondary endpoint of the study is to determine if there are changes in the expression of Ki67 as well as estrogen and progesterone receptors between a pre-fulvestrant biopsy and post-fulvestrant surgical specimens.
 Digital breast imaging before and after drug administration in both groups will also be performed to determine the effect of fulvestrant on any lesions as well as breast density of the participant.